Table of Contents

 It is located distal to the ankle joint and is a synovial joint formed by the talus and the calcaneus bone.
 These two bones articulate twice: anteriorly and posteriorly when the concave area of the talus meets the convex surface of the calcaneus.

-There are three articular facets between the talus and the calcaneus called the anterior, middle and the posterior facets.
+There are three articular facets between the talus and the calcaneus called the anterior, middle, and posterior facets.
 The middle facet is formed by the sustentaculum tali.
 The tarsal canal separates the posterior facet from the other facets.

-10% of the ankle dorsiflexion is due to the subtalar joint.
+About 10% of ankle dorsiflexion is due to the subtalar joint.
 The joint mainly allows inversion and eversion of the foot.

 Transverse tarsal joint (Chopart’s or mid-tarsal joint)

-This joint consists of two joints: the talocalcaneonavicular and the calcaneocuboid.
+This joint consists of two joints: the talocalcaneonavicular joint and the calcaneocuboid joint.
 More extensive movements take place at this joint compared to other tarsal joints.
 It consists of a rotator movement whereby the foot may be slightly extended or flexed while the sole is being everted or inverted.

-This is a synovial, modified ball and socket joint formed by the talus (representing the ball), the calcaneus and the navicular bones (forming the joint socket).
+This is a synovial, modified ball and socket joint formed by the talus (representing the ball), calcaneus, and navicular bones (forming the joint socket).
 The plantar calcaneonavicular ligament stabilizes this joint.

 This joint is formed between the anterior aspect of the calcaneus and the posterior surface of the cuboid bone.
-It is a synovial, saddle type of joint stabilized by the bifurcated ligament superiorly, the long plantar ligament inferiorly and the short plantar ligament deep to the long plantar ligament.
+It is a synovial, saddle type of joint stabilized by the bifurcated ligament superiorly, the long plantar ligament inferiorly, and the short plantar ligament deep to the long plantar ligament.
 The joint capsule is attached around the margins of the articular surface.
-This joint permits 300 of inversion and 200 of eversion.
+This joint permits inversion and eversion.